Our city is extremely rich in gastronomic traditions, and Lisbon’s tascas offer the best authentic flavors at affordable prices.

 Cabaças Restaurant

 Congratulations if it’s your first time here and you manage to get a table straight away.
-It’s really complicated, not least because they don’t accept reservations.
-Therefore, the first to arrive are those who will have the pleasure of tasting a beautiful piece of meat on the stone (there is no other place in Lisbon where we have eaten better).
+It’s really difficult, because they don’t take reservations.
+So the first to arrive are those who will have the pleasure of tasting a beautiful piece of meat on the stone (there’s no other place in Lisbon where we’ve eaten better).

 Address: Rua das Gáveas 8 (Bairro Alto)

-If we wanted to define O Trigueirinho in a single sentence, it would be something like: a restaurant serving traditional Portuguese food, with daily menus at very attractive prices.
+If we wanted to define O Trigueirinho in a single sentence, it would be something like: traditional Portuguese food restaurant, with daily menus at very attractive prices.
 But O Trigueirinho is much more than that.

-Trigueirinho is one of those family-run restaurants that leaves you happy and with a full belly.
-It’s tucked away in the alleys of Mouraria, where the atmosphere is spectacular, the service is friendly and the spices and smells, perfectly combined, result in truly typical dishes.
+O Trigueirinho is one of those family-run restaurants that leaves you happy and with a full belly.
+It’s tucked away in the alleyways of Mouraria, where the atmosphere is spectacular, the service is friendly and the spices and smells, perfectly combined, result in truly typical dishes.

 Address: Largo dos Trigueiros 17 (Mouraria)